airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.12.07.strict.md

 Now, building programs which use dynamic libraries is a little different than normal.
 You can build the first program normally by doing this:

-    as -o helloworld-nolib.o  helloworld-nolib.s --gstabs+
+    as -o 008-01-helloworld-nolib.o  008-01-helloworld-nolib.s --gstabs+
-    ld -o helloworld-nolib    helloworld-nolib.o
+    ld -o 008-01-helloworld-nolib    008-01-helloworld-nolib.o

 However, in order to build the second program, you have to do this:

-    as -o helloworld-lib.o  helloworld-lib.s --gstabs+
+    as -o 008-01-helloworld-lib.o  008-01-helloworld-lib.s --gstabs+
-    ld -o helloworld-lib    helloworld-lib.o \
+    ld -o 008-01-helloworld-lib    008-01-helloworld-lib.o \
+        --library        c \
+        --library-path   /usr/lib32/ \
-                            -lc -dynamic-linker /lib/ld-linux.so.2
+        -dynamic-linker  /usr/lib32/ld-linux.so.2

+Run both programs and you will get the classic message:

+    ./008-01-helloworld-lib

+    ./008-01-helloworld-nolib

 Remember, the backslash in the first line simply means that the command continues on the next line.
-The option `-dynamic-linker  /lib/ld-linux.so.2` allows our program to be linked to libraries.
-This builds the executable so that before executing, the operating system will load the program `/lib/ld-linux.so.2` to load in external libraries and link them with the program.
+The option `-dynamic-linker  /usr/lib32/ld-linux.so.2` allows our program to be linked to libraries.
+This builds the executable so that before executing, the operating system will load the program `/usr/lib32/ld-linux.so.2` to load in external libraries and link them with the program.
 This program is known as a *dynamic linker*.

-The `-lc` option says to link to the `C` library, named `libc.so` on GNU/Linux systems.
+The `-l c` or `--library c` option says to link to the `C` library, named `libc.so` on GNU/Linux systems.
 Given a library name, `c` in this case (usually library names are longer than a single letter), the GNU/Linux linker prepends the string `lib` to the beginning of the library name and appends `.so` to the end of it to form the library's filename.
 This library contains many functions to automate all types of tasks.
 The two we are using are `printf`, which prints strings, and `exit`, which exits the program.

 Notice that the symbols `printf` and `exit` are simply referred to by name within the program.
 In previous chapters, the linker would resolve